eth-ait/Gaussian-Garments/DataPreparation.md

 ```

-This folder should contain the SMPL-X body models and teh SMPL-X mesh segmentation.
+This folder should contain the SMPL-X body models and the SMPL-X mesh segmentation.

 You can download the body models from the [official website](https://smpl-x.is.tue.mpg.de/).
-Put them under The version of the model should correspond to the one used to create body meshes in your dataset.
+The version of the model should correspond to the one used to create body meshes in your dataset.

 The SMPL-X mesh segmentation is located [here](https://github.com/zkf1997/COINS/blob/main/configuration/smplx_vert_segmentation.json).